Book online

 We sought out Michael Roschach because we wanted something a little different for the hotel’s unmarked entrance.
 Since Roschach specializes in thinking and seeing differently, and is immensely skilled in concrete, we knew we were bound to get a totally unique and visually intriguing artwork.
 The fruit of this commission is a piece that reflects the spirit of the REC project in an evocative sculptural element that symbolizes the passing of time and pays homage to the 2,000+ year history that flows beneath our feet.

-40 Plumas
+40 PLUMAS

 40 Plumas is an artist studio specializing in glass works.
 They’ve brought their innovative design to the project by equipping the hotel bedrooms with glasses crafted from up-cycled bottles, each featuring engravings of the REC logo.